 The first few days can be a little rough….that’s why I slowly started eating better, the “transition” was nearly non-existent that way.

 Sticking To It:

 Since I originally took all those pictures and started this (roughly Feb.
 2008) I’ve slipped in and out of good/bad eating habits a few times.
 Generally holidays and vacations help you eat a bunch of crap, and it’s a little difficult to slip back into the good habits again.

-Fortunately you do this a couple of times, and the “bad” binges get shorter and shorter.
+Fortunately you a fruit and vegetable only diet a couple of times, the “bad” binges get shorter and shorter.
 The quality of work and productivity is so much higher when you’re eating clean, that it almost seems silly to eat bad stuff.
 But don’t worry, you’re supposed to shock your system once a week and eat horribly, so that makes it fun!